Baloperson/TinyOp/CONTRIBUTING.md

 ## Contributor License Agreement

 **Before any contribution can be merged, you must agree to the following:**
+If you are not comfortable with these terms, please open an issue to discuss the contribution rather than submitting a PR:

 By submitting a pull request, issue fix, or any other contribution to this repository, you agree that: